Cattle Responsible Purchase

 When identifying farms that do not meet any of the social-environmental criteria from the Company and the Public Breeding Commitment, the system blocks the supplier’s commercial registration, making any purchase operation impossible until the situation is regularized.
 All cattle purchases and the own Social-environmental Monitoring System are audited every year by an independent outsourced company.

 A sample representing the total acquisitions of beef raw material is used for the audit.
-The analysis is based on an average sample of 10,000 operations for buying cattle from supplier farms located at the Amazon Biome.
+The analysis is based on an average sample of 10,000 operations for buying cattle from direct supplier farms located at the Amazon Biome.

 Access the Reports from audits conductedes by a third party: